ABarancewicz/Introduction_to_ML/E3-basic_ml/readme.md

 Just to reemphasise, none of these steps are necessarily the best way of creating an accurate model, although they do demonstrate the general process that is required.

 ## Setting up a working environment for this exercise
-It is recommended that you create a directory for this exercise \(or clone this repository and work in E3-Basic_ML\) and work in a.ipynb file so you can easily write and run your code in chunks.
+It is recommended that you create a directory for this exercise \(or clone this repository and work in this directory\) and work in a.ipynb file so you can easily write and run your code in chunks.
+You also should work with a python virtual environment created for this introduction to ML.